Maxime22/BioLibrePresentation/README.md

 Please find the website here : https://www.biolibre.fr/

+If you have any questions, notably if you are a technical recruiter and you want to have access to the real BioLibre git (which is in private), contact me on the following address : sabouretmaxime@gmail.com

 Here is the list of what i did for now and what i expect to do in the next few months :

 - [x] Symfony 4.3 installation